-Do not smoke within 25 feet of a placarded tank used for flammable liquids or gases.
-Also, do not smoke or carry a lighted cigarette, cigar, or pipe within 25 feet of any vehicle which contains:
+Do not smoke within 25 feet of a placarded cargo tank used for Class 3 (flammable liquids) or Division 2.1 (gases).
+Also, do not smoke or carry a lighted cigarette, cigar, or pipe within 25 feet of any vehicle, which contains:

-Turn off your engine before fueling a placarded vehicle.
-Someone must always be at the nozzle controlling fuel flow.
+Turn off your engine before fueling a motor vehicle containing hazardous materials.
+Someone must always be at the nozzle, controlling fuel flow.

-The power unit of placarded vehicles must have a fire extinguisher with a UL rating of at least 10 B:C or more.
-In California, tank vehicles or combinations of tank vehicles used to transport flammable or combustible liquids shall be equipped with at least one fire extinguisher rated not less than 20 B:C, serviced annually.
+The power unit of placarded vehicles must have a fire extinguisher with a UL rating of 10 B:C or more.

 Do not drive with a tire that is leaking or flat except to the nearest safe place to fix it.
 Remove any overheated tire.
 Place it a safe distance from your vehicle.
-Do not drive until you have corrected the cause of overheating.
-Always follow the rules about parking and attending placarded vehicles.
+Do not drive until you correct the cause of the overheating.
+Remember to follow the rules about parking and attending placarded vehicles.
 They apply even when checking, repairing, or replacing tires.

 Do not accept a hazardous materials shipment without a properly prepared shipping paper.
 A shipping paper for hazardous materials must always be easily recognized.
-Other people must be able to find it quickly in the event of a collision.
+Other people must be able to find it quickly after an accident.

 - Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers.